 Our range comes in Mini, Regular, Super and Super Plus absorbencies – and they’re colour coded to help everyone easily find the right product.
 Use this simple guide next time she asks you to get her the “pink ones” and you’re not sure what that means.

 This is how we hear that question: ArE cRaMpS rEaLlY tHaT BaD?
 But the answer is: Yes.
 They can be that bad.

 Menstrual cramps are hard to describe to people who’ve never experienced them – just like you might struggle to describe what being hit in the ‘crown jewels’ feels like to people who have different anatomy.

 But let’s give it a try: It’s almost like someone is holding and squeezing your organs from the inside.
 Pain can vary greatly between different people, but it’s common to experience a sensation of the uterus contracting, accompanied by shooting pains or a dull ache.

 Ever had a stomach bug?
 It’s a bit like that, but felt lower down in your abdomen.
 Severe period pains can be a sign of an underlying condition and when they’re debilitating (or suddenly worse than before) it’s worth having a check-up with a GP.

-And if the cramps and bleeding weren’t bad enough on their own, periods can also be accompanied by lower back pain, nausea, diarrhea and changes in mood.
+And if the cramps and bleeding weren’t bad enough on their own, periods can also be accompanied by lower back pain, nausea, diarrhoea and changes in mood.
 But more on that just now (see PMS below).